stangmechanic/NE155_Homework_3/README.txt

 The code is not optimized for performance, and is intended to be somewhat readable for debugging purposes.
 Three solvers are provided, Jacobi, GS, and SOR.
 See the python files description of arguments and outputs.
+Scripts require the SciPy stack (www.scipy.org - thanks smart people!)

 The python scripts were tested against the following configurations:
 Ubuntu 13.10 with python 2.7.5+
-OS X 10.9.2 with python 2.7.6
+Mac OS X 10.9.2 with python 2.7.6
+Windows 7 Professional, Service Pack 1, python 2.7 (with SciPy stack from Anaconda)

 The output to standard out is:
 1.b.
 The condition number of the matrix A (4133.642927)